 The NHS Blood and Transplant service has a downloadable factsheet on plasmapheresis.
 Your hospital should also give you detailed information if you need this procedure.

 Your doctor is best placed to advise you on your outlook based on your individual circumstances.
 They might calculate a ‘prognostic score’ – for example, using the International Prognostic Scoring System for WM (IPSSWM).
 This score is based on the results of your tests and other factors, like your age, symptoms, and any other conditions you have.
-Your doctor might use this score to predict how likely you are to respond to a particular treatment.
+Your doctor might use this score to predict how likely you are to respond to treatment.

 In up to 1 in 10 people, WM can change (transform) into a faster growing (high-grade) type of lymphoma, usually diffuse large B-cell lymphoma (DLBCL).
 If this happens, you might get new symptoms like swollen lymph nodes or a mass that grows quickly.
 Your doctor can tell you what to look out for.